ken-rubin/Love-Me-Knot/README.md

 Site for the marriage of Ken & Juliet.

 ToDo:
-Get URL
+xGet URL
-Get AWS hosting
+xGet AWS hosting

+https

 Zoom to location/ring marker - plus margin
 Add button to rezoom to location/ring marker